Regular Election - October 05, 2021

 Hello, my name is Alexandra Ginter (formerly Bennett).
-I am Tlingit, from the Kaachadi Clan, of Wrangell, Alaska and I am running for a seat on the KGB School District’s school board.
-I attended school in Ketchikan, as did my spouse and now our three (working on 4) children.
-I have served and advocated for the needs of our community's children for several years: I bring to the table my experience working with Ketchikan’s children, families, and educators through my work at community connections, the residential youth center, and the State of Alaska’s Office of Children’s’ Services.
-As a new member of the online business community, my running for the School Board will allow me to continue working and advocating for the education of all children in our community.
+I am Tlingit, of the Kaach.ádi Clan, of Wrangell, Alaska and I am running for a seat on the KGB School District’s school board.
+I attended school in Ketchikan, as did my spouse Chet and now our four children.
+I have served and advocated for the needs of our community's children for several years: I bring to the table my experience working with Ketchikan’s children, families, and educators through my work at Community Connections, the Residential Youth Center, and the State of Alaska’s Office of Children’s’ Services.
+As a new member of the online business community, I have missed my work in this area and my running for the School Board will allow me to continue working and advocating for the education of all children in our community.
 My knowledge and experience will help me to provide leadership and build a vision all can share in as I believe the board must be responsive and listen to all constituents.

 Another reason I am running for a school board seat is to represent Native kids and families.
-As a Tlingit woman, raising Alaskan Native children, I think it is time the board actually make it a goal to achieve the best educational standards, which call for educator ethnicities that reflect our student population.
-I appreciate that we have implemented Native culture into our local curriculum and I’m encouraged at the work being done with the district’s local Native Parent Committee and the Ketchikan Indian Community.
-However, I’m still very concerned that Ketchikan kids scored our schools very low (the lowest in some measures) in areas of school climate and connectedness.
-In fact, results from our 2018 survey, showed the greatest area for improvement noted in the results, according to staff and teachers, was cultural connectedness, or perceptions of cultural identity, cultural responsiveness and sensitivity and instructional equity.
+As a Tlingit woman, raising Alaskan Native children, I think it is time the board actually make it a goal in their strategic plan (https://www.kgbsd.org/strategic.plan) to achieve the best educational standards, which call for educator ethnicities that reflect our student population.
+I appreciate that we have implemented Native culture into our local curriculum over the years, and I’m encouraged at the work that has been done with the district’s local Native Parent Committee and the Tribe (Ketchikan Indian Community).
+However, I’m still very concerned that Ketchikan High School kids continue to score (publicscorereview.com) our high school the lowest in the State, in areas of school climate and connectedness.
+In fact, results from our 2018 survey, showed the greatest area for improvement as noted in the results, according to staff and teachers, was cultural connectedness, or perceptions of cultural identity, cultural responsiveness and sensitivity and instructional equity.
 In Ketchikan, the Native kid dropout rate is significantly higher than any other race – perhaps we should start with ways in which we can improve the school climate and student connectedness for these students?
 Obviously, racial diversity benefits every workforce and teaching is no exception and studies have shown teachers of color tend to provide more culturally relevant teaching and better understand the situations that students of color may face.

 I’m really hoping to see the board further develop these recommendations from the climate and connectedness surveys and I also hope the board continues to strengthen relationships with the Tribes, and as a board member, I will support that continual growth.
 Even though I support closing the gap between Native kids and others, my efforts as a board member would center on serving all of the children in the community; one child is no more important than another.
 We are a diverse community and must celebrate that diversity.
 Our schools are here to serve the educational needs of all the children.
 All stakeholders; parents, all district personnel and Management, as well as students must be partners in this endeavor if we are to be successful.
 We need solutions.